On the generating functions of pattern-avoiding Motzkin paths: Introduction

 \section{Introduction}

-A \emph{Motzkin path} of length $n$ is a lattice path starting at $(0, 0)$ and ending at $(n, 0)$ consisting of diagonal \emph{up steps} ($U = (1, 1)$), diagonal \emph{down steps} ($D = (1, -1)$) and \emph{horizontal steps} ($H = (1, 0)$) that never goes below the $x$-axis.
-We represent Motzkin paths as words on the alphabet $\{U, D, H\}$.
-In Figure~\ref{fig:motzkinpath}, the Motzkin path $UHUUDHDD$ is shown.
+A \emph{Motzkin path} of length~$n$ is a lattice path starting at~$(0, 0)$ and ending at~$(n, 0)$ consisting of \emph{up steps} ($U = (1, 1)$), \emph{down steps} ($D = (1, -1)$) and \emph{horizontal steps} ($H = (1, 0)$) that never goes below the~$x$-axis.
+We represent Motzkin paths as words over the alphabet~$\{U, D, H\}$.~In Figure~\ref{fig:motzkinpath}, the Motzkin path $UHUUDHDD$ is shown.

-Let $\M$ be the set of all Motzkin paths, $\M_H$ be the set of Motzkin paths that start with a horizontal step, and $\M_U$ be the set of Motzkin paths starting with an up step.
+Let~$\M$ be the set of all Motzkin paths,~$\M_H$ be the set of Motzkin paths that start with a horizontal step, and~$\M_U$ be the set of Motzkin paths starting with an up step.
 With this we have

-where $\epsilon$ represents the path of length 0 and we use $\sqcup$ to denote disjoint union.
-The almost folkloric result of Donaghey and Shapiro~\cite{donagheyshapiro:motzkin} on Motzkin paths says that every Motzkin path in $\M_H$ can be written as $Hw$ for some $w$ in $\M$, and every Motzkin path in $\M_U$ can be written $UxDy$ for some $x, y$ in $\M$ as shown in Figure~\ref{fig:motzkinconstruction}.
+where $\epsilon$ represents the empty path and we use $\sqcup$ to denote disjoint union.
+The ``folklore" result (see for example Donaghey and Shapiro~\cite{donagheyshapiro:motzkin}) on Motzkin paths says that every Motzkin path in $\M_H$ can be written as $Hw$ for some $w$ in $\M$, and every Motzkin path in $\M_U$ can be written $UxDy$ for some $x, y$ in $\M$ as shown in Figure~\ref{fig:motzkinconstruction}.

 If we let $m_n$ be the number of length $n$ Motzkin paths then it follows that $m_n$ satisfies the recurrence relation

 and moreover if we let $M(x) = \sum_{n\geq0} m_n x^n$ be the generating function, then $M(x)$ satisfies the minimal polynomial